rikimaru0345/Ceras/README.md

    - No type lookups! (except for polymorphic types of course)
 - Automatic splitting and reassembling.
 You want to save your `Monster`, `Spell`, and `Player` objects each into their own file?
 No problem!
 Ceras can automatically split and reassemble object graphs for you.
 (See `IExternalRootObject`)
 - No allocations
-  - Generates no "garbage" (garbage-collector pressure) by recycling objects.
+  - Generates no "garbage" (garbage-collector pressure) by recycling all internal objects.
-  - Integrates with user provided object-pools through `ObjectFactory` and `DiscardObject` methods.
-Especially useful for use as a network protocol or in games.
+  - Integrates with user object-pools as well with `ObjectFactory` and `DiscardObject` methods.
+Especially useful for use as a network protocol or in games so Ceras will not allocate new user-objects and instead get them from your pools.
-  - Can also recycle serialization buffers.
+  - Recycles serialization buffers (just pass in the buffer by ref)
+- Can overwrite objects you already have, works even when an object already contains references to wrong types, Ceras will use your  `DiscardObject`-Method then. (use as an alternative way to eliminate allocations/GC pressure)
 - Advanced caching settings to remember objects and typing information over multiple serialization calls to save even more space
 - Can be used as an extremely efficient binary network protocol
 - Can generate a checksum of all types, fields, attributes, ... which can be used to ensure binary compatability (very useful for networking where you want to check if the server/client are using the same protocol...)
 - Very easy to add new "Formatters" (the things that the serializer uses to actually read/write an object)
 - Various Attributes like `[Config]`, `[Ignore]`, `[Include]`
+- Version tolerance.
+Supports all changes: adding new / renaming / reordering / deleting members.

 #### Built-in types
 Built-in support for many commonly used .NET types: Primitives(`int`, `string`, ...), `Enum`, `decimal`, `DateTime`, `TimeSpan`, `DateTimeOffset`, `Guid`, `Array[]`, `KeyValuePair<,>`, `Nullable<>`, everything that implements `ICollection<>` so `List<>`, `Dictionary<,>`, ...